 B.S.
-Major
+MAJOR 71 HOURS 2.0 GPA

-This degree requires a minimum of 120 hours.
-For additional hours required see page 114.
+This degree requires a MINIMUM OF 120 HOURS.
+For additional hours REQUIRED SEE PAGE 112.

-In contemporary society, it is evident that the science of chemistry is no longer confined to the research laboratory, but is exerting a profound impact on social, political, and economic decisions at the local, national, and international levels.
+In contemporary society, it is evident that the science of L chemistry is no longer confined to the research laboratory, but is exerting a profound impact on social, political, and economic decisions at the local, national, and international levels.
 Chemistry is the recognized physical basis for the biological and psychological sciences and is important in every effort of our industrialized society.
 Students wishing to pursue a career in the chemical profession, medicine, dentistry, veterinary medicine, laboratory technology, or the environmental sciences are encouraged to consider the major program in chemistry with appropriate minors in other disciplines for their preparatory work.

-The department of Natural and Physical Sciences welcomes partnerships with appropriate businesses and government agencies to place students into internship positions in their major or a related field.
+The Department of Natural and Physical Sciences welcomes partnerships with appropriate businesses and government agencies to place students into internship positions in their major or a related field.
 The Department of Natural and Physical Sciences actively encourages students to work in such internship positions and considers internships to be an integral part of the curriculum.

-CH 107 General Chemistry I 3 cr.
+CH 107 General Chemistry I3 cr.

-CH 107L General Chemistry I Lab
+CH 107L General Chemistry I Lab1 cr.

-CH 108 General Chemistry II
+CH 108 General Chemistry II3 cr.

-CH 108L General Chemistry II Lab 1 cr.
+CH 108L General Chemistry II Lab1 cr.

-CH 317 Organic Chemistry I
+CH 317 Organic Chemistry I3 cr.

-CH 317L Organic Chemistry Lab
+CH 317L Organic Chemistry Lab1 cr.

-CH 318 Organic Chemistry II
+CH 318 Organic Chemistry II3 cr.

-CH 318L Organic Chemistry II Lab
+CH 318L Organic Chemistry II Lab1 cr.

-CH 328 Analytical Chemistry 4 cr.
+CH 328 Analytical Chemistry4 cr.

-CH 329 Intro. to Instrumental Analysis 4 cr.
+CH 329 Intro. to Instrumental Analysis4 cr.

-CH 342 Advanced Inorganic Chemistry 4 cr.
+CH 342 Advanced Inorganic Chemistry4 cr.

-CH 407 Physical Chemistry I
+CH 407 Physical Chemistry I4 cr.

-CH 408 Physical Chemistry II
+CH 408 Physical Chemistry II4 cr.

 MA 221 Calculus and Analytic Geometry

-for Majors I 5 cr.
+for Majors I5 cr.

 MA 222 Calculus and Analytic Geometry

-for Majors II 5 cr.
+for Majors II

 MA 223 Calculus and Analytic Geometry

-for Majors III 3 cr.
+for Majors III

 NS 401 Natural Science Seminar (1 cr.)
-2 cr.

-PY 205 Introduction to Physics I 5 cr.
+PY 205 Introduction to Physics I5 cr.

-PY 206 Introduction to Physics II 5 cr.
+PY 206 Introduction to Physics II

+,,